amartinrmit/pypadf/README.md

     conda install h5py -y
     conda install imageio -y

+Move to the `demo` directory, and run the `hextest.py` script to run through each step of the PADF calculation.

+    python hextest.py

+This will automattically make an output directory to save various simulated quantaties during the PADF calculation.
+If the `hextest.py` script runs with no errors, then everything should be installed correctly.

 ### Worked Example (Linux)

-Within the `demo` directory, there is a script `hextest.py` that will run all the relevant `pypadf` scripts.
-Running this script will create a series of subdirectories within `demo`, and various simulated data files.
-This script can be used to ensure everything is installed correctly.
-The follwing steps illustrate the process of running each step individually, such that the process can be modifyied for your needs.
+The following steps go into further depth of running each step of the PADF calculation.

 #### Create Output Directories
 To illustrate the pypadf package, we will run the scripts with provided config files in `./demo/configs`.
 These template config files save certain outputs to directories which we will now create.